 Two organizations, the ACLU and EFF, have moved forward with legal paperwork stating investigations using stingray technology were essentially illegal.
 The reason is that authorities using the stingray technology did so without first explaining in detail to the courts how they would use stingray devices.
 Both organizations feel that the government and police intentionally misled the oversight authority knowing that if the truth was revealed the courts may be apprehensive to greenlight any such activity.

 Using Cellular Technology To Locate Criminals

-Cell phones are incredible pieces of technology that allow people to place and receive phone calls, check emails, connect with friends through social networking and more, but these devices are also data farms that even store information regards to locational data.
-Basically, this means cell phones are storing every place a person goes, how long they were at specific locations and more.
-This is done through the use of the GPS monitoring chip manufactured in every mobile phone and cell towers.
+Cell phones are incredible pieces of technology that allow people to place and receive phone calls, check emails, connect with friends through social networking, and more, but these devices are also data farms that even store information regards to locational data.
+Basically, this means cell phones are storing every place a person goes, how long they were at specific locations, and more.
+This is done through the use of the GPS monitoring chip manufactured in every mobile phone and cell tower.

 Warrantless Searches Mobile Phones

 Society is more connected now than ever before, but does that mean police should be allowed access to historical locational data from cell phones to make arrests or build evidence?

 Should legislators or courts mandate police enforcement acquire a warrant before accessing any locational data gathered from cell phones?

 Do you have concerns about government agencies using stingray devices to acquire information from mobile phone systems or how they utilize tracking location by cell phone technology?